 A margarita is great, but a spicy one is even better.
 Try adding Ancho Reyes (roasted chili liquor) to a basic margarita and see what you think!
 It’s just different enough to really impress your tastebuds.
 A margarita is a great option to create a cocktail with.
 It’s an easy recipe to swap in different fruits and flavors.

 Another example is to swap out a liquor and add in something you’ve infused.
 My Jungle Bird riff (below) does both with my pineapple-infused rum and uses Aperol instead of Campari.
 (For more on amaro, check out this post.)
 The best thing about creating your own drinks is that you can find a substitute for something you might not love.
-This drink is quickly becoming my favorite summer sipper!
+This drink is quickly becoming my favorite summer sip!

 - 1.5 oz pineapple-infused dark rum (like Havana Club 7)